Other giving options

 - You can take a charitable income tax deduction

 A gift of your life insurance policy is an excellent way to make a gift to M State Foundation and Alumni.
 If you have a life insurance policy that has outlasted its original purpose, consider making a gift of your insurance policy to M State Foundation and Alumni.
-For example, you may have purchased a policy to provide for minor children and they are now financially independent adults.
+For example, you may have purchased a policy to provide for minor children who are now financially independent adults.

-Benefits of gifts of life insurance
+Benefits of gifts of life insurance:

 - Receive a charitable income tax deduction